 Based on the analysis shown in the charts below, we concluded that switching to BBR would slightly improve performance for the AGA PoP to the second CDN and customer origin.
 The first set of graphs shows that changing from TCP-Cubic to TCP BBR resulted in a decrease in retransmits, while the second set of graphs indicates that the change to BBR provided a slight increase in average throughput.

 Figure 12.
 In this example, changing from TCP-Cubic to TCP BBR resulted in a decrease in retransmits

 Figure 13.
 In this example, switching to BBR for flow control from TCP-Cubic for the AGA PoP reduced retransmits and slightly improved average throughput.

-The Internet is both vast and complex – it is essentially a network of networks.
-For Verizon Media, optimizing performance for customer use cases would be next to impossible without in-depth analytics to gain insight into problem areas and to test possible configuration changes.
-To improve performance for our customers, we have developed a robust set of tools to continually monitor RTTs so we can quickly and efficiently make improvements across our network.
-For a live video streaming service, we found ways to optimize performance for their unique requirements, while also evaluating the use of BBR for their application.
+The Internet is vast and complex – it is essentially a network of networks.
+For Edgecast, now Edgio, optimizing performance for customer use cases would be next to impossible without in-depth analytics to gain insight into problem areas and test possible configuration changes.
+To improve performance for our customers, we have developed a robust set of tools to monitor RTTs continually so we can quickly and efficiently make improvements across our network.
+For a live video streaming service, we found ways to optimize performance for their unique requirements while also evaluating the use of BBR for their application.
 The result was a high-performance streaming solution leveraging two CDNs.
 And we’re not done yet.
 As network congestion continues to increase, we will never stop optimizing our network to ensure our customers and their clients have the best online experience possible.